January 19, 2017

 The reason is because over the years I came to appreciate that a Leatherman is not merely a tool.
 It is solution.
 It fixes problems I did not even know I had, or at least forgot about.
 Wobbly chair: fixed.
 Loose light fixture: fixed.
 Squeaky bike brakes: fixed.

-Just like my beloved Leatherman, personalization software can quickly morph into your go-to technology that solves challenges that may not have been the focal point of it’s original use.
+Just like my beloved Leatherman, a personalization engine software can quickly morph into your go-to technology that solves challenges that may not have been the focal point of it’s original use.
 Beyond the obvious of improving your customer’s experience, personalization software can also help your teams solve the following commonly faced issues.

 If you are like many digital marketers, you know full well that your website is not neutral territory.
 Your homepage and blog pages are just two of your assets that have multiple departments vying for space and time to drive their departmental KPIs.
 This stakeholder tension is as old as your website itself, and your solution to date is likely a combination of saying, “no” to many of your colleagues and carefully planning out who will get which space when, where, and for how long.
 That process may settle internal tensions, but what does it do for your customers?